yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

 This page enumerates the surface geometry quantities available in geometry central.

 Recall that these quantities are each associated with a [geometry interface](geometry.md#geometry-hierarchy) specifying what can be computed from the given input data.
-Instantiating a geometry from data, like a `VertexPositionGeometry` extends these interfaces and gives access to all of the quantities therein.
+Instantiating a geometry from data, classes like `VertexPositionGeometry` extend these interfaces and give access to all of the quantities therein.
 Quantities should usually be accessed via the [managed caches](geometry.md#managed-quantities), as in the example below.

 ```cpp
 #include "geometrycentral/surface/geometry.h"